AlRawabi School for Girls

 In May 2022, the series was renewed for a second season after originally being announced as a miniseries.
+Filming for the second season concluded in May 2023.
+The second season premiered on 15 February 2024 on Netflix.

 Plot

-After Mariam is bullied in her elite Jordanian private school, she plans revenge with her friends.
-However, it has un-expected consequences.
-The show also portrays different aspects of school that aren't talked about.
-The show reflects and represents the patriarchy, corrupt systems/industries, bullying, sexual assault, reputation and the tradition of honour killings.
+After a teenager named Mariam is bullied by girls in her elite private school, she plans revenge with her friends.
+However, her actions have unexpected consequences.
+The first season focuses on two sets of high school friends to portray different aspects of school that are not commonly talked about.
+The show reflects and represents patriarchy, corrupt school systems/industries, bullying, mental health issues, religion, sexual assault, reputation and the tradition of honour killings.